ujjwalpandeyjava/UserFaculty_ManagementSystem/README.md

     - buy course, you classes will sone start

-**Note:**   If you are not able to run in eclipse (98% chances as to run in another system's eclipse (IDE) we have to change few lines of code.)
+**Note:**   Not able to run in eclipse?
+Contact me - ujjwalpandey.aps@gmail.com

-Use the file named **"*Institute Managenent System.pdf*"** from page. no 171 or specially 176. to see what this project looks like after runing
+Use the file named **"*Work and look.pdf*"** to see what this project looks like after running successfully